Complete Robust Hybrid Systems Reachability

 \section{Abstract}

-This paper introduces robust differential dynamic logic (a fragment of differential dynamic logic) to specify and reason about robust hybrid systems.
-Practically meaningful syntactic restrictions naturally ensure that definable properties are topologically open and thus by construction robust with respect to infinitesimal perturbations, without explicit quantitative margins of error in the syntax or in proofs.

-The main result is a proof of absolute completeness of robust differential dynamic logic for reachability properties of general hybrid systems.
-This is the first absolute completeness proof for hybrid systems with exact semantics.
-The proof is constructive, self-contained, and demonstrates how robustly correct hybrid systems reachability specifications can be automatically verified through proof. \keywords{Differential dynamic logic \and Robust hybrid systems \and Reachability}
+This paper introduces \emph{robust differential dynamic logic} (a fragment of differential dynamic logic) to specify and reason about \emph{robust hybrid systems}.
+By small, natural, and practically meaningful syntactic restrictions, specifications are ensured (by construction) to be topologically open and, thus, robust with respect to infinitesimal perturbations without explicit quantitative margins of error in the syntax or in proofs.
+The main result is a proof of \emph{absolute completeness} of robust differential dynamic logic for reachability properties of general hybrid systems.
+The proof is constructive, self-contained, and demonstrates how robustly-correct hybrid systems reachability specifications can be automatically verified through proof. \keywords{Differential dynamic logic \and Robust hybrid systems \and Hybrid systems reachability}